WNHT (TV): CBS affiliation

 Flatley, however, also sought to raise WNHT's statewide profile, which led to a transformation in programming philosophy and orientation.
 In late 1987, the station applied for an affiliation with CBS.
 It commissioned a study that found that, in the Concord area, CBS was a poor third-place finisher and that an affiliation with channel 21 would make $2 million a year in profit for the network and increase its audience.
 CBS gave channel 21 the green light in January, after six months and nearly $50,000 spent on lobbying the network, and on February 2, 1988, WNHT became a CBS affiliate, the second New Hampshire-based network affiliate in the region alongside WMUR-TV.
 Further, the station invested $2 million to build out a full-sized news department to deliver nightly newscasts beginning May 31.
 Flatley and general manager Ron Pulera sensed that there was room in the growing state for a second network-affiliated station; further, Flatley believed that southern New Hampshire could become its own market within several years.
 Of the more than 2 million households in the Boston area of dominant influence in 1988, 311,100 came from the six included counties in southern New Hampshire; on its own, this would have been the 80th-ranked ADI, ahead of Chattanooga, Tennessee.

-The switch from independent station to CBS boosted ad revenue, though ratings in some time slots plummeted: the new local newscasts fared far worse than Star Trek had at 6 pm.
+The switch from an independent station to CBS boosted ad revenue, though ratings in some time slots plummeted: the new local newscasts fared far worse than Star Trek had at 6 p.m.
 The station failed to draw viewers who had been used to tuning to WNEV-TV for CBS programming.
 Further exacerbating the young affiliate's woes, market conditions had begun to change during 1988.
 Total market advertising revenue started to decline, and there was increasing nervousness about the state of the regional and national economy.
 These changes came atop other structural factors, such as the need for the New Hampshire TV stations to compete with Boston outlets—which had stepped up their competition for New Hampshire advertisers—and their lack of statewide cable penetration.
 In Keene, WNHT started a signature-collecting campaign and enlisted letters of support from Governor John Sununu and representative Judd Gregg (son of station founder Hugh) to try and convince Paragon Cable to offer the station to the local system's 10,000 subscribers, but the system refused to bump the CBS affiliate in Hartford, Connecticut, to make room or to pay the out-of-market copyright fees that would be required to add channel 21.
 WNHT's weekly circulation of 134,000 New Hampshire homes was just over half that of WNDS (255,000) and far behind WMUR-TV (seen in 491,000 Granite State homes).
 Its 6 p.m. local newscast had 2,000 viewers; WMUR-TV had 51,000.

 By late February 1989, the slow advertising market had caught up with channel 21: it cut back some local newscasts, axed its Sunday morning public affairs show, and laid off 15 staffers.